 A big chunk of the work I do in my recovery is to overturn and shift through my childhood to help me understand my triggers, my gut reactions and to grow from a product of my past to the better version of myself.

 Contrast that space of open communication with the "Fine Family."
-A label I heard on the Bubble Hour this morning as the guest Raquel A. describes how in her family they didn't talk about emotions, especially negative ones-we are fine!
-Which is how I grew up in a "perfectly fine family."
+A label I heard on the Bubble Hour this morning as the guest Raquel A. describes how in her family they didn't talk about emotions, especially negative ones, "we are fine!"
+I grew up in a "perfectly fine family."

 It has been swirling in my head, what is alcoholism?
 And I am ambivalent about calling it a disease, but that might just be semantics.
 I think alcoholism is the manifestation of addiction, and there are both physical and mental addictions.